kavehtehrani/gnome-speech2text/README.md

 ### Seamless Installation from GNOME Extensions Store (Recommended)

-When the extension is available on the GNOME Extensions website, installation will be much simpler:
+When the extension is available on the GNOME Extensions website, installation will be incredibly simple:

 1. **Install extension** from GNOME Extensions website
-2. **Enable the extension** - if the service isn't installed, you'll see a helpful setup dialog
+2. **Enable the extension** - microphone icon appears in top panel
-3. **Follow the dialog** - copy-paste the provided commands to install the service
+3. **Click microphone or use keyboard shortcut** - first-run setup dialog appears automatically
+4. **Click "🚀 Automatic Installation"** - the extension handles everything for you!
-4. **Restart GNOME Shell** and you're ready to go!
+5. **Restart GNOME Shell** and you're ready to go!

+The extension only shows the setup dialog when you actually try to use it for the first time - no intrusive popups on login!

 The extension automatically detects if the required service is missing and provides a user-friendly setup dialog with:

+- 🚀 **Automatic Installation**: One-click installation that opens terminal and runs all commands
-- ✅ Clear step-by-step instructions
+- ✅ Clear step-by-step instructions for manual installation
 - ✅ One-click copy buttons for terminal commands
-- ✅ Links to detailed documentation
+- 🔗 Clickable links to detailed documentation
 - ✅ No cryptic error messages

 ### Manual Installation